 At Berry Law, the Veterans appeals attorneys have experience fighting the VA on behalf of our Veteran clients.
 They have helped thousands of clients increase their disability rating and get the full disability compensation they are entitled to.

-The attorneys of Berry Law Firm have dedicated their legal practices to helping fellow military Veterans pursue appeals to obtain the proper disability rating.
+The attorneys of Berry Law have dedicated their legal practices to helping fellow military Veterans pursue appeals to obtain the proper disability rating.
 Our team focuses on appealing denied VA disability claims.
 We don’t just file papers.
 Our attorneys litigate cases and have helped to establish VA law.

 Our founder, John S. Berry Sr., is a Vietnam War Veteran who earned the Bronze Star.
 Managing partner John S. Berry Jr. served as a company commander in Iraq during Operation Iraqi Freedom and as a platoon leader during Operation Joint Forge in Bosnia.
-Additional Berry Law Firm attorneys and staff members are former officers and enlisted military personnel as well.
+Additional Berry Law attorneys and staff members are former officers and enlisted military personnel as well.

 There are many levels to the VA claims appeals process and numerous issues that can come up.
 Working successfully with the VA often requires developing a strategic approach to your goal.
 We have the skill set and knowledge of VA regulations to mount successful appeals — and we have done it for over 20 yeras.
 We have recovered hundreds of millions in past-due VA benefits for thousands of Veterans.